metacpan/metacpan-cpan-extracted/distros/P/PICA-Data/README.md

     $path->record_fields($record);
     $record->fields($path); # if $record is blessed

+## pica\_title( $record )

+Returns the record limited to level 0 fields ("title record") in sorted order.

 ## pica\_holdings( $record )

-Returns a list (as array reference) of local holding records.
+Returns a list (as array reference) of local holding records, sorted by ILN.
+Level2 fields are included in sorted order.
+The ILN (if given) is available as `_id`.
 Also available as accessor `holdings`.

 ## pica\_items( $record )

 Returns a list (as array reference) of item records.
-Also available as accessor `items`.
+The EPN (if given) is available as `_id` Also available as accessor `items`.

+## pica\_sort( $record )

+Returns a copy of the record with sorted fields (first level 1 fields, then level 2 fields not belonging to a level 1, then level 1, each followed by level 2 sorted by EPN).
+Also available as accessor `sort`.

 # ACCESSORS